neelkamath/omni-chat-backend/README.md

 - The `chat` service is dependent on other services, such as `auth`.
 Please see the docs of the other services to operate them in production.
 For example, the `auth` service uses the [Keycloak](https://hub.docker.com/r/jboss/keycloak) image, which documents how to back up, restore, etc. it.
 - When restoring backups for the `chat-db` and `auth` services, make sure the backups had been taken at the same time because they're dependent on each other's state.

+### Migrating to a Newer Version

+Since the application is still pre-release software quality, DB migrations aren't provided.
+This means you must delete the existing databases when you migrate to a newer version.

 ## [Contributing](docs/CONTRIBUTING.md)

 ## Credits